wdi-sf-march-2014/notes/Git/git_branching.md

 ```
 ###Merge Tools and Setting Up Kdiff3 - Optional - Done on Own

 There are many GUI tools out there to help you deal with merge conflicts.
 These can be helpful when you have really complex merge issues.
 One of the highly rated mergetools is called kdiff3.
+There is also a more fully-fledged git client called sourceforge, http://www.sourcetreeapp.com/

 **You can download kdiff3 here:** http://sourceforge.net/projects/kdiff3/files/